johnchourajr/john.design/_journal/2020-09-13-design-leadership-reflections.md

 As time has went on, so much has become abundantly clear to me on how a designer needs to lead.
 To be honest, many of my realizations are painfully simple, however the direct experience has helped me truly realize them.

-I wrote all of these in a voice that speaks of my personal experience and is directed to the past, present, and future design leader.
+I wrote all of these in a voice that speaks of my personal experience and is directed to any past, present, or future design leader.
 Here's what I've got.

 <h1 class="post-text-num" data-num="1">1.
 Release your grip</h1>